Random Ridge Winery

 Random Ridge is a panoramic 42-acre ranch perched on the southern-most ridge of the Mayacamas mountains, in Napa’s Mount Veeder appellation.

 Bill coined the name Random Ridge on a poetic whim.
 “Once you’ve been here, you know; it just fits.”
 The land is steep and rugged, on a 2200 foot ridge at the edge of Mount Veeder, an ancient uplifted ocean seabed with rock-strewn decomposed volcanic soils.
 The north and eastern views toward Napa are of pine-covered mountains, with no homes in sight.
-The southern view spectacularly encompasses the San Francisco Bay, Mount Tamalpais in Marin, and the Golden Gate Bridge.
+The southern view spectacularly encompasses the San Francisco Bay, Mount Tamalpais, and the Golden Gate Bridge.
 Sometimes the sunset illuminates a glimpse of the ocean, 30 miles to the west, through a break in the coastal foothills.

 the southern view from the observation deck

 The property had neither water nor electricity and was a rocky dirt-road mile from the nearest neighbor.
 “But it had the makings of the best-quality vineyard in the world,” Bill says, “and suited my purposes.
-Since reading Thoreau's Walden as a teenager I dreamed about building my own house, and this land was a great deal -- even back then.”
+Since reading Thoreau's Walden as a teenager I dreamed about building my own house, and this land was a great deal -- even then.”

-Bill and his friend Brion Lewis built the passive solar house “off the grid” in 1980 of scavenged recycled redwood.
-After the family moved into the house a year later, Bill spent six months clearing acres of knobcone pine, manzanita, chapparel, “and more than a little poison oak” with a chainsaw and planted the first grapevines.
+In 1980 Bill and his friend Brion Lewis built the passive solar house “off the grid” of scavenged recycled redwood.
+After the family moved into the house a year later, Bill spent six months with a chainsaw clearing acres of knobcone pine, manzanita, chapparel, “and more than a little poison oak” and planted the first grapevines.
 The family used the felled pine logs for firewood to heat the house for the next 25 years.

 cherry tree now 30+ years old